itwanderer/ad-reports/README.md

 PARAMETERS

     -update [<SwitchParameter>]

-        Boolean switch to indicate if group membershop should be update.
-Script runs in report mode otherwise
+        Boolean switch to indicate if group membership should be updated.
+        Script runs in report mode without this parameter

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,